renze/renze/README.md

 - 👋 Hi, I’m @renze
 - 👀 I’m a pediatric physical therapist dabbling in development
 - 🌱 I’m currently learning python, mqtt and kubernetes
-- 💞️ I’m looking to collaborate on home automation and self-hosting
+- 💞️ I’m looking to collaborate on physical therapy knowledge bases, home automation and self-hosting

 <!---
 renze/renze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.